Value added tax - submitting an annual declaration or advance notification

 Obligation concerning authenticated electronic transfer

-Since 01.01.2013, the value added tax advance notification and the application for a permanent deadline extension must be transferred in an authenticated manner to the finance administration electronically.
+The value added tax advance notification and the application for a permanent deadline extension must be transferred in an authenticated manner to the finance administration electronically.

 This authentication takes place via the ELSTER certificate.
 This certificate has the function of an electronic signature and serves the purpose of security.
 The certificate should ensure the confidentiality, authenticity (identity of the sender) and integrity (non-editability of the data contents) of the transmitted data.